 Today, more than ever, learners are at crossroads in their journey towards adulthood.
 They wade their way through untold challenges where they can easily buckle under pressure.

-Placed along their journeys include evolving global cultures, emerging morals, and the vast world of the internet.
-These are complicated by urbanization, street violence, substance abuse, and wanton cyber criminality.
+The obstacles in their way include evolving global cultures, emerging morals, and the vast world of the internet.
+These are complicated by urbanization, street violence, substance abuse, and increasing cyber criminality.

 The youth must endure these and more if they are to grow into responsible adults.

-For this and other challenges, the teacher of the 21st century is meant to be someone they can lean on, to model the responsible citizen of the 21st century.
+For this and other challenges, the teacher of today is meant to be someone they can lean on, to model the responsible citizen of the 21st century.

 The teacher should be: